Chelsea486MHz/pangiopi/README.md

 It can exfiltrate the data with PGP over the following transport layers:
 - Phone calls (QRCode over SSTV)
 - SMS
-- 3G mobile data
+- 4G mobile data

 You can also SSH into your PangioPi through the Tor network, and eavesdrop on its surroundings by listening in real time to what its microphone is picking up.

+## System requirements

+You'll need a fresh Kali Linux installation on your Raspberry Pi Zero 2WH.
+We use Kali Linux because its kernel provides necessary features Ubuntu doesn't.

+Make sure you added your Ed25519 SSH public key to the root account's authorized keys.
+Also disable `lightdm` if you want some speedup as it's not necessary.

 ## Installation guide

-You'll need a fresh Ubuntu Server 64 installation on your Raspberry Pi Zero 2WH.

 Clone the repo and navigate to `installation`.
 From there, run the shell script as an unpriviledged user: